Mary McKee reveals the best ways to discover lesbian, gay, bisexual or transgender relatives in your family's past.

 The wills created by LGBT people can reveal a good deal about their relationships and chosen families.
 For many of our LGBT ancestors, to live an open life, they often left home – or were forced to leave – and needed to discover a new network of allies, friends and a new chosen family.
 This circle of support is often exposed in their wills by who they chose to leave their worldly possessions to.

-The author of the 1928 lesbian novel The Well of Loneliness, Radclyffe Hall’s entry in the probate index shows that her effects were left to her ‘widow’ Margot Elena Gertrude Troubridge.
-Troubridge is recorded as Radclyffe-Hall’s widow even though the two were absolutely not in a same-sex marriage in 1943 and Radclyffe-Hall was also listed as a spinster.
+The author of the 1928 lesbian novel The Well of Loneliness, Radclyffe Hall’s entry in the probate index shows that her effects were left to Margot Elena Gertrude Troubridge, known to many by her nickname Una.
 The entry reveals that the two did have a relationship beyond companionship.